vibur/vibur-dbcp/README.md

 monitoring capabilities, including slow SQL queries detection and logging, a non-starvation guarantee for application threads, statement caching, and Hibernate integration, among other features.

-The project [home page](http://www.vibur.org/) contains a detailed explanation of all Vibur features and configuration options, various configuration examples with Hibernate and Spring, and more.
+The project [home page](http://www.vibur.org/) contains a detailed description of all Vibur features and configuration options, various configuration examples with Hibernate and Spring, and more.

 Vibur DBCP is built on top of [Vibur Object Pool](https://github.com/vibur/vibur-object-pool) - a general-purpose